BBQ Baby Back Ribs

 • Remove the ribs from the liquid, place on a baking sheet and pat them dry.
 Give them a good rub with the chili powder.
 Pour 1 cup of water into the baking sheet, and cover tightly with foil.
 Bake for 2 hours, until the meat nearly falls off the bone.

-• While the ribs are in the oven, heat the oil in a small pot over medium heat.
+• While the ribs are in the oven, make the BBQ Sauce by heating the oil in a small pot over medium heat.
 Saute the onion and garlic until they're soft and add the ketchup, brown sugar, Worcestershire, apple cider vinegar, cayenne, and remaining ½ cup of Dr Pepper.
 Simmer for 15 to 20 minutes, or until the sauce thickens.
+If you want a super smooth sauce, let this cool and then use an immersion blender to puree.

 Notes